brae23/habit-tracker-api/README.md

-# habit-tracker-service
+# habit-tracker-api
-Backend service for doitdone.io, a habit-tracker application
+Backend api for doitdone.io, a habit-tracker application